adamchainz/pip-lock/README.rst

     check_requirements(
         'requirements.txt',
-        post_text='\nRun the following on your host machine: \n\nYPLAN_REQS=1 vagrant provision\n' )
+        post_text='\nRun the following on your host machine: \n\n    vagrant provision\n' )

 .. code-block:: bash

     There are requirement mismatches with requirements.txt:
         * Package Django has version 1.9.10 but you have version 1.9.0 installed.
         * Package requests has version 2.11.1 but you have version 2.11.0 installed.
         * Package requests-oauthlib is in requirements.txt but not in virtualenv

     Run the following on your host machine:

-            YPLAN_REQS=1 vagrant provision
+        vagrant provision

 ``get_mismatches(requirements_file_path, post_text='')``
 --------------------------------------------------------